garykac/woven/docs/spell-design.md

 * Move tendril _n_ spaces
 	* Optionally move a tendril up to _n_ spaces.
 	* Tendril movement ignores all terrain costs and physical barriers
-* Remove or Consume tendril
+* Remove tendril
-	* Remove tendril from map and place marker in spent pool
+	* Remove tendril from map and return to owner
+* Consume tendril
+	* Remove your tendril that was used to target the spell
 * Adjacent to Water
 	* In a location adjacent to a River or adjacent to a body of water (like a Lake)